 With the room a little flat, we were keen to inject some energy before the teams started planning.
-My business partner, +Mark Richards, had spent the morning offstage and had cooked up a plan – a whole of train version of the ball point game.
+My colleague had spent the morning offstage and had cooked up a plan - a whole of train version of the ballpoint game.
 While the idea has potential, I think it might need a little more refinement!
 However, fun, energy and much laughter had been injected back into the room and we broke for lunch.

-After lunch it was time for the teams to get planning.
-It was not long before I realised just how under prepared we were.
-From what I hear, this is true of almost all trains at their first Release Planning event.
+After lunch, it was time for the teams to get planning.
+It was not long before I realised just how underprepared we were.
+From what I hear, this is true of almost all trains at their first PI Planning event.
 It wouldn’t be until well after the two days had been and gone that I would get some perspective and remember that it was me, all those months ago, that suggested we needed to stop trying to predict how the train would work and instead learn by doing.
-And as a learning experience for an Agile Release Train, the 2 day Release Planning event is just invaluable.
+And as a learning experience for an Agile Release Train, the 2-day PI Planning event is just invaluable.

-Don’t confuse our under preparedness with a lack of preparation.
-In the eight weeks leading up to the event there was an extraordinary amount of activity, and, all done in parallel with delivering on in flight project commitments.
-Squads (aka agile teams) were formed, features were cut, backlogs were created and prioritised, everyone was trained, briefings were prepared and the logistics for a 2 day, 100 person, workshop were put in place.
-In many ways everything that could reasonably could be done, had been done.
+Don’t confuse our under-preparedness with a lack of preparation.
+In the eight weeks leading up to the event, there was an extraordinary amount of preparation activity, in parallel with delivering on in-flight project commitments.
+Squads (aka agile teams) were formed, features were cut, backlogs were created and prioritised, everyone was trained, briefings were prepared and the logistics for a two day, 100 person workshop were put in place.
+In many ways, everything that could reasonably be done had been done.

 In the first afternoon of planning so many missed opportunities became obvious.
 Some of them had been foreseen but not actioned, others took us more by surprise.
 In no particular order it became clear that it would have been preferable for:

 On the other hand, the energy was incredible.
 Like what I experienced with the PI-lite approach we took with the EDW Release Train, but somehow different.
 I suspect this difference was the inclusion of the business folk.
-Watching team collaborate with their business stakeholders, many of them for the first time, was magical.
-The draft plan walk through at the end of day one showed that all teams had made good progress but we were probably slightly behind where we wanted to be.
-It was time for the teams to head home and the leadership team to reflect on the day and make some priority calls to inform the next days activity.
+Watching the teams collaborate with their business stakeholders, many of them for the first time, was magical.
+The draft plan walkthrough at the end of day one showed that all teams had made good progress but we were probably slightly behind where we wanted to be.
+It was time for the teams to head home and the leadership team to reflect on the day and make some priority calls to inform the next day's activity.

 After a short health break, the leadership team made up of both business and IT folks reconvened for the Management Review & Problem Solving session.
 The first order of business was to get everyone’s thoughts out into the open.
 It was time for post-its, sharpies and silent writing.
 The topic was “What did we learn?” and the response from the leadership team was overwhelmingly positive.
 The value of the collaborative conversations enabled by the day was obvious to everyone.
 As you would expect there were also a number of items that needed to be actioned either the next day or over the come days.